Gwan-Siu/gwansiu.github.io/_posts/2018-06-18-Naives-Bayes-Logistic-Regression.md

 ## 2. Logistic Regression and Naive Gaussian Bayes
 ### 2.1 Discriminative Model and Generative Model

+Generative classifiers learn a model of the joint probability, $p(x,y)$, of the inputs $x$ and the label $y$, and make their predictive by using Bayes rules to calculate $p(y\arrowvert x)$, and then picking the most likely label $y$.

+Discriminative classifiers model the posterior $p(y\arrowvert x)$ directly, or the a mapping function from input data $x$ to the class labels.

+we can see more deep insight that generative model requires more parameters than discriminative model, because it model generated process of data.
+Therefore, generative model can **handle missing data, and detect abnormal data**.
+However, leaving aside computational issues and matters such as handling missing data, discreiminative model are almost always to be preferred to generative ones.

 ### 2.2 Logistic Regression and Gaussian Naive Bayes
 #### 2.2.1 Logistic Regression
 Logistic regression is discriminative algorithm, which learns functions of the form $f:X\rightarrow Y$, or $P(Y\arrowvert X)$ in the case where $Y$ is discrete-valued, and $X=(X_{1},...,X_{n})$ is any vector containing dicrete or continuous variables.